owntone/owntone-server/docs/outputs.md

 ## Chromecast

-forked-daapd will discover Chromecast devices available on your network, and you can then select the device as a speaker.
+OwnTone will discover Chromecast devices available on your network, and you can then select the device as a speaker.
 There is no configuration required.

 ## Local audio